-What’s the Difference Between Independent and Assisted Living?
+What’s the Difference Between

 The primary difference between independent and assisted living is the level of assistance the resident requires with daily activities.

-Just remember – only you, along with the advice of a medical or senior care professional, can decide which option is best.
+If you’re thinking about a senior living community for yourself or a loved one, you may be wondering which level of care is best.
+Take our interactive quiz to help determine whether independent or assisted living is right for you.
+Just remember — only you, along with the advice of a medical or senior care professional, can decide which option is best.

 Independent Living vs. Assisted Living